Rikers Island: Proposed closure of jail complex

 In the months following, there had been plans to build an additional facility on the island that consisted of 1,500 beds.
 In November 2016, New York City Department of Correction Commissioner Joseph Ponte said, "As we look at construction and now with the...kind of the movement to close Rikers all those things politically have to be taken into consideration.
 So the 1,500 bed facility on Rikers is still at...at a kind of pause right now".

 After a year of consideration, the Lippmann Commission released a report of recommendations for closing the jail complex.
-De Blasio did not specifically endorse the findings of the commission, and it is expected to provide the broad outline of the plan to close Rikers when it was announced.
+De Blasio did not specifically endorse the findings of the commission.
 The Lippman Commission proposed a 10-year plan to close the ten jails currently on the island and replace them with smaller jails, one in each borough closer to the courthouses.
 The population at Rikers Island would have to decrease from current average of 10,000 to approximately 5,000.
-According to The Mayor's Office of Criminal Justice, key strategies in shrinking the Rikers population has included addressing causes of case delays, identifying individuals that could be granted alternatives to jail time, and improving programming and discharge services.
+According to The Mayor's Office of Criminal Justice, key strategies in shrinking the Rikers population have included addressing causes of case delays, identifying individuals that could be granted alternatives to jail time, and improving programming and discharge services.
 Since 1991, the Rikers population has dropped by more than 50%, when the average daily population was 21,688.
-The intention to close the prison complex within 10 years was endorsed by former Mayor Bill de Blasio on March 31, after the New York Post leaked the findings of the Lippman Commission.
+The idea of closing the prison complex within 10 years was endorsed by former Mayor Bill de Blasio on March 31, after the New York Post leaked the findings of the Lippman Commission.

 One possible reuse proposal was to build a low-rise residential development, although the island's distance from mass transit, proximity to LaGuardia Airport, and leakage of toxic methane gas from its landfill base would pose problems for the proposed development.
 It would also mean that each residential unit would cost about twice as much to construct as a normal unit in New York City.
 The residential development would connect the island to the mainland for the expansion of the airport, using it as a park, for solid-waste management or for manufacturing.
 However, the commission specifically ruled out its use for private residences.
 In light of possible closure of the jail complex, New York City Public Advocate Letitia James suggested renaming the island after Kalief Browder, an inmate who committed suicide after being jailed at Rikers.